-Status: → Consultation until 22 May 2024
+Consultation until 22 May 2024

-- → Entry into force: 1 January 2025 - Examination of the transfer of the circular into a FINMA ordinance on the basis of the ex-post evaluation. - Elevation to the level of FINMA ordinance is for formal reasons and is not with the intention of making significant changes to the current auditing activities.
+- In force since 1 January 2025 - Examination of the transfer of the circular into a FINMA ordinance on the basis of the ex-post evaluation. - Elevation to the level of FINMA ordinance is for formal reasons and is not with the intention of making significant changes to the current auditing activities.
 Limited portion of the content remains in a circular.